hyder-areeb/ConvertIT/README.md

 # ConvertIT
-A tool used to make conversions between the metric and imperial systems of measurement.
-Incorporates error handling to prevent potential errors
+Created a tool used to make conversions between the metric and imperial system.
+Incorporates error handling to prevent potential errors.

+No more googling, "How much is 2.03 meteres in feet??"
+Lol ;)